 In the optimistic approach a transaction waits for 10 seconds to obtain the lock.
 If the lock is not granted during this time period to transaction, an exception stating unable to obtain lock will be thrown.
 In pessimistic approach a transaction needs the lock immediately, failing which an exception would be thrown.

-But deadlock may occur in salesforce in case of faulty designs i.e. it is totally dependent on the developer’s design.
+But deadlock may occur multithreading in apex salesforce in case of faulty designs i.e. it is totally dependent on the developer’s design.

 Now let’s have a scenario-based discussion on whether race condition exist in Salesforce or not